composablehorizons/compose-icons/icons-font-awesome-brands-cmp/README.md

-# Font Awesome brands icons for Compose Multiplatform
+# Font Awesome Brands icons for Compose Multiplatform

-A Compose Multiplatform icon library with all available Font Awesome brands icons.
+A Compose Multiplatform icon library with all available Font Awesome Brands icons.

 ## Installation